 1992 A St. Louis man recovers his '62 Corvette which was stolen in 1971.
 The car, which he paid $1,300 for in 1969, is now worth $25,000.

 1987 Halcion Murders Nila Wacaser kills her two sons; she claimed the sleeping drug Halcion made her do it.
-In 1992 she was convicted of first-degree murder and committed suicide.
+She killed her 8 and 11 year-old sons shortly after she a judge granted legal custody to her ex-husband.
+She committed suicide after being convicted of first-degree murder (1992).

 1972 Mark Spitz wins the first two of his seven 1972 Olympic gold medals.

 1972 First US Air Force ace in Vietnam Capt.
 Richard Stephen Ritchie earns the distinction by downing his fifth enemy aircraft in North Vietnam.

 1968 First major political party to propose a black presidential candidate The Rev. Channing Emery Phillips is proposed for the position by the Democratic convention.

 1963 Martin Luther King, Jr. - I Have a Dream During his famous march on Washington, the civil-rights leader proclaims "I have a dream."

 1938 Dummy Degree Charlie McCarthy, Edgar Bergen's ventriloquist dummy, is awarded the degree of Master of Innuendo and Snappy Comeback by the School of Speech of Northwestern University, Illinois.

 1922 First U.S. radio commercial AT&T station WEAF of New York City broadcasts a 10-minute spot for an apartment complex.

 1897 First horse to run a 2-minute mile Star Pointer, a Tennessee-bred light-harness stallion, runs a mile in 1:59.25 minutes on a Maryland track.